Belonging at Brooks

 Big Data for Big Policy Problems

 Maria Fitzpatrick and Matt Hall developed the course “Big Data for Big Policy Problems” (PAM 2070) to teach students data analysis skills that complement a wide range of academic and professional fields and can be used to address pressing policy problems.
-In summer of 2023, a non-credit version of this class is being offered at no cost to underserved students nominated by local high schools and other partners, as well as children of Cornell faculty and staff.
+In summer of 2023, a non-credit version of this class was offered at no cost to underserved students nominated by local high schools and other partners, as well as children of Cornell faculty and staff.
 This pre-college certificate program aims to bridge the gap in data science education and create a more inclusive field.
 It is a collaboration between eCornell, Brooks, and the School of Continuing Education.
 Read more in the Cornell Chronicle.

 Past offerings of “Big Data for Big Policy Problems” have included a collaboration with the nonprofit National Education Equity Lab (NEEL) to give high school students in underserved communities the opportunity to develop skills in data science applications.
 Read more in the New York Times and Cornell Chronicle.